Political and regulatory risks and opportunities

 Furthermore, there is the risk that regulatory authorities either do not grant or delay approval or grant only restricted approval.
 Additionally, there is the risk that undesirable side effects of a pharmaceutical product could remain undetected until after approval or registration, which could result in a restriction of approval or withdrawal from the market.
 Well-advanced programs in our pipeline and those of our partners result in potential new approvals; on the other hand, missing targets in this area may have substantial to critical effects on our financial position and operating result, for example due to lower net sales or the non-occurrence of milestone payments from collaboration agreements.
 These risks are evaluated with probabilities ranging from improbable to likely.

 Opportunities presented by activities to boost innovative strength

-As a pioneer of genome-editing innovation for 15 years, we are leveraging CRISPR technology as a core competency of our business.
-Around the world, our Life Science business sector holds 28 CRISPR-related patents in methods and composition, including the fundamental technology of CRISPR Cas9 for gene editing and integration in mammalian cells and paired Cas9 nickases.
-Two of the CRISPR-Cas9-assisted genome-editing patents were approved in the United States in 2020.
-This gives us the opportunity to support US scientists and researchers in their work to advance and protect gene therapy development programs.
-In the reporting year, we also signed agreements licensing our CRISPR technology to two companies: panCELLa, a cell therapy company based in Toronto, Canada, and Takara Bio USA, Inc., a biotechnology company based in Mountain View, California, United States.
-The licenses are aimed at accelerating drug discovery leading to the development of new treatments.
+As a pioneer of genome-editing innovation for nearly two decades, we are leveraging CRISPR technology as a core competency of our business.
+Around the world, our Life Science business sector holds 40 CRISPR-related patents in methods and composition, including the fundamental technology of CRISPR Cas9 for gene editing and integration in mammalian cells and paired Cas9 nickases.
+Two of the CRISPR-Cas9-assisted genome-editing patents are available in the United States, allowing us to support US scientists and researchers in their work to advance and protect gene-therapy development programs.
+In the reporting year, we signed an agreement licensing our CRISPR-Cas9 technology to Cellecta, Inc., a functional genomics products and services provider based in Mountain View, California, United States.
+Through the licensing of our innovative technology, we are paving the path for researchers and scientists to identify and accelerate next-generation treatments.